-5. Use EvoBeaker to evaluate the plausibility of this hypothesis.
-Can higher survival rates for heterozygotes produce an adult population as far from Hardy-Weinberg equilibrium as the Foré?
+- [3] Use EvoBeaker to evaluate the plausibility of this hypothesis. - [3.1] Can higher survival rates for heterozygotes produce an adult population as far from Hardy-Weinberg equilibrium as the Foré?
 How large does the difference in survival rates have to be?
 Explain below.

-Exercise 6: Kuru and the rest of us
+Exercise 6: Kuru and the Rest of Us

-- 1. There is one more twist to the kuru story.
+- [1] There is one more twist to the kuru story.
 To appreciate it, we need to investigate the consequences of higher survival rates for heterozygotes.
 Enter a low value for the starting frequency of allele M, such as 0.1 or 0.2.
-Reset the EvoBeaker simulation.
-Enter survival rates comparable to those Mead and colleagues invoke to explain what they found among the Foré.
-Make sure the number of immigrants for all genotypes, and both mutation rates, are set to zero. - 2.
-Start up the simulation and chase your population around the life cycle for at least 5 generations.
+RESET the EvoBeaker simulation.
+Enter survival rates consistent with the Mead and colleagues measurements of genotypes among the Foré adults (from Exercise 2), such as 40% for MM, 25% for VV, and 100% for MV.
+Make sure the number of immigrants for all genotypes, and both mutation rates, are set to zero. - [2] Click GO to start the simulation and chase your population around the life cycle for at least 5 generations.
 (Each time you reach the gene pool phase, wait about 20 seconds to give the gametes time to become well-mixed.)

-What happens to the frequency of allele M over several generations?
+[2.1] What happens to the frequency of allele M over several generations?
 Why?

-3. Repeat the experiment, this time with a high starting frequency for M, such as 0.8 or 0.9.
-Reset your simulation, then chase the population around the life cycle at least five times.
-Now what happens to the frequency of allele M over several generations?
+- [3] Repeat the experiment, this time with a high starting frequency for M, such as 0.8 or 0.9.
+RESET your simulation, click GO the model, then chase the population around the life cycle at least five times. - [3.1] Now what happens to the frequency of allele M over several generations?
 Why?

-- 4. Your experiments have shown that a survival advantage for heterozygotes keeps alleles at intermediate frequency.
+- [4] Your experiments have shown that a survival advantage for heterozygotes keeps alleles at intermediate frequency.
 Heterozygote advantage thus helps maintain the coexistence of two or more alleles in the population.
 Mead and colleagues surveyed populations from around the world.
 They found that in most populations, both the M and V alleles are present, usually at intermediate frequencies.
 The researchers speculate that heterozygotes for the PrP gene have had a survival advantage in populations everywhere.
 What could give heterozygotes a survival advantage?
 Possibly any number of things, but there is one factor we already know about: spongy brain diseases.
-Mead and colleagues suggest that the data may be telling us that we're all descended from cannibals. - 5.
-Provide your candid reaction to Mead's hypothesis.
+Mead and colleagues suggest that the data may be telling us that we're all descended from cannibals. - [4.1] Provide your candid reaction to Mead's hypothesis.
 Is there another explanation for the persistence of both alleles in populations all over the world?